 - Your image may be recorded on CCTV when you visit our shop or car park.

 - Your social media username, if you interact with us through those channels, to help us respond to your comments, questions or feedback.

 What we use your information for.

 We will use your information to provide you with any further details or information you request when you contact us.
-If we provide an online shopping service we will use your information to fulfil your order.
+If we provide an online shopping service we will use your information to fulfill your order.

 Here’s how we’ll use your personal data and why: